Stuart-Knowles/ml-stuff/README.md

 If you want to run it locally, make sure you have python 3.11 or higher installed, and [poetry](https://python-poetry.org/docs/) installed with it, then simply run `poetry install` in the root of this repo to create the virtual environment required.

 ## Running code
-Although some of you may be used to interactive python in Jupyter notebooks (`.ipynb`), the scripts here are in `.py` format with cell markers, which allows all of the benefits of interactive python whilst still being runnable as whole modules and being much easier to manage in source control.
+Everything here is intended to be run interactively through IPython/Jupyter.
+However, the Jupyter notebook format (`.ipynb`) is terrible for anything other than learning to code.
+We're using proper python scripts (`.py` format) with cell markers, which allows all of the benefits of interactive python whilst still being runnable as whole modules and being much easier to manage in source control.

 Cells are separated with special comments beginning with `#%%`, and in VSCode are run in an interactive window opened with `>Jupyter: Create Interactive Window`, either with keyboard shortcuts or GUI.
 [View the full tutorial here](https://code.visualstudio.com/docs/python/jupyter-support-py).